lojak57/BaseForm/RULESFORAI.md

 ---

-This guide serves as a comprehensive reference for understanding and extending the VCSews platform.
+This guide serves as a comprehensive reference for understanding and extending the White-Label-Webshop platform.
 All development should adhere to these principles to maintain code quality, security, and the multi-tenant architecture.